Julynx/cursely/README.md

 <br>

 ## Disclaimer
-Modrinth and CurseForge are registered trademarks owned by their respective owners.
-Any references made to these brands within this repository are for descriptive purposes only and do not imply endorsement or affiliation.
+_Modrinth and CurseForge are registered trademarks owned by their respective owners.
+Any references to these brands within this repository are for descriptive purposes only and do not imply endorsement or affiliation with said trademarks._